 Our porters will take your 15kg (max) duffel bag after breakfast and you won’t see it again until you reach camp in the afternoon.
 You’ll be carrying a daypack (25-35 liters is ideal) containing everything you’ll need for the day’s hiking.

-At the daily briefing, the guides will let you know the weather conditions to expect and advise you of any specific items you’ll need to keep you safe and comfortable on the trail.
+At the daily briefing on Kilimanjaro, the guides will let you know the weather conditions to expect and advise you of any specific items you’ll need to keep you safe and comfortable on the trail.

 It’s a good idea to have a waterproof stuff sack or similar to line the inside of your daypack, in case of heavy rain it’ll give another line of defense against your gear getting soaked.